Center InformationTheresa Bass-Goldman

 Currently Enrolling Trials

-The Center for Rheumatology and Bone Research is a division of Arthritis and Rheumatism Associates, P.C. a twenty physician rheumatology practice with six locations.
-Clinical trials are conducted in the Wheaton, Maryland location.
-The development of the Center stemmed from desire to participate in clinical trials in a focused and well-managed setting, offering contracting companies high quality service while giving our patients access to new therapies.
-Our experience in conducting clinical trials began in 1982 and covers a broad range of rheumatology including the evaluation of new agents for Rheumatoid Arthritis, Osteoarthritis, Chronic Pain, Back Pain, Gout, Osteoporosis, Sjogren’s Syndrome, Psoriatic Arthritis, Tendonitis,Fibromylgia, Lupus and other connective tissue diseases.
+The Center for Rheumatology and Bone Research is a division of Arthritis and Rheumatism Associates, a 20-physician rheumatology practice with six locations.
+Clinical trials are conducted in the Wheaton, Md., location.
+The development of the center stemmed from desire to participate in clinical trials in a focused and well-managed setting, offering contracting companies high-quality service while giving our patients access to new therapies.
+Our experience in conducting clinical trials began in 1982 and covers a broad range of rheumatology including the evaluation of new agents for rheumatoid arthritis, osteoarthritis, chronic pain, back pain, gout, osteoporosis, Sjogren’s syndrome, psoriatic arthritis, tendonitis, fibromyalgia, lupus and other connective tissue diseases.
 All of our physicians are board certified in internal medicine and rheumatology.
-We have an active teaching affiliation with The George Washington University School of Medicine and Health Sciences and the University of Maryland School of Medicine.
-Members of the group are active in the American College of Rheumatology, the American College of Physicians, and the Association of Clinical Research Professionals.
+We have an active teaching affiliation with the George Washington University School of Medicine and Health Sciences and the University of Maryland School of Medicine.
+Members of the group are active in the American College of Rheumatology, the American College of Physicians and the Association of Clinical Research Professionals.

-Our rheumatology practice handles 30,000 patient visits annually (including 4,000 new patients) in five locations.
-We see patients from a wide geographic area that spans from Baltimore, Maryland to Fredericksburg, Virginia and from Harper's Ferry, West Virginia to Salisbury, Maryland.
-We are equipped with a full service, fully licensed laboratory and on-site digital x-ray facilities staffed with licensed radiation technologists.
-Our Osteoporosis Assessment Centers provide DEXA testing for bone mineral density measurement at five locations and are capable of performing total body DEXA studies.
-In addition, we have an excellent physical therapy division six ten full-time registered physical therapists..
+Our rheumatology practice handles 30,000 patient visits annually, including 4,000 new patients, in five locations.
+We see patients from a wide geographic area that spans from Baltimore, Md., to Fredericksburg, Va., and from Harper's Ferry, W.Va., to Salisbury, Md.
+We are equipped with a full-service, fully licensed laboratory and onsite digital x-ray facilities, which are staffed with licensed radiation technologists.
+Our osteoporosis assessment centers provide DEXA testing for bone mineral density measurement at five locations and are capable of performing total body DEXA studies.
+In addition, we have an excellent physical therapy division with six full-time, registered physical therapists.

-The Center for Rheumatology and Bone Research has been conducting clinical research for more than thirty years.
-We have participated in over two hundred clinical trials.
-Our main focus involves phase II, III, IV, observational and investigator initiated protocols.
+The Center for Rheumatology and Bone Research has been conducting clinical research for more than 30 years.
+We have participated in more than two hundred clinical trials.
+Our main focus involves phase 2 to 4 observational and investigator-initiated protocols.
 Our clinical trial experience and therapeutic interests include:

 - Device trials